drumil07/project-using-python-js-and-css/README.md

-# bingo-game
+project
-bingo game using python, js and css
+game using python, js and css